jazzband/django-user-sessions/README.rst

 translated into English, Dutch and other languages.
 Please contribute your own language using Transifex_.

-Also, have a look at the online `example app`_, hosted by Heroku_.
-It also contains the package `django-two-factor-auth`_, but that application is not a dependency for this package.
 Also have a look at the bundled example templates and views to see how you can integrate the application into your project.

 Compatible with Django 2.2, 3.0 and 3.1 on Python 3.6, 3.7, 3.8 and 3.9.
 Documentation is available at `readthedocs.org`_.